eagomezc/Machine_Learning_DMARD_in_RA_patients/README.md

 This repository contains the **R scripts** used to create the machine learning models used to predict the response to DMARD treatment in rheumatoid arthritis patients using lipid mediator profiles, clinical scores, specific lipid mediator families and separating the data based on the pathotype showed by the patients.

-These scripts were also used for the validation step of the models (using a test cohort) and the Matthews correlation coefficient (MCC) calculation.
+These scripts were also used for the evaluation step of the models (using a test cohort) and the Receiver Operating Characteristic (ROC) curve.

 Finally, it also contains a small script that was used to do the **differential gene expression analysis** of the ALOX12, ALOX5, ALOX15 and ALOX15B enzymes.